 Panic attacks are very complex, and not all of the causes are known.
-But the most common reasons panic attacks lead to physical symptoms include:
+Some of the reasons for having a panic attack may be:

-- Hyperventilation – The main cause of panic attack symptoms is hyperventilation.
+- Hyperventilation Hyperventilation is commonly associated with panic attacks.
 It may be caused by breathing too quickly, breathing too deeply, or breathing in a shallow manner.
-Hyperventilation is the leading cause of many panic attack symptoms.

 Finally, another issue that affects those with panic attacks is hypersensitivity.
 This occurs when you experience a normal (or close to normal) sensation, and it "feels" much worse.
 For example, experiencing a normal amount of leg pain but feeling as though your leg is in a great deal of pain.
 This is common for those with panic disorder.

 Panic attacks can cause a variety of symptoms.
 Some people feel like they can't swallow, or that their tongue is swollen.
 Others may feel like their legs or arms want to move without their control.
 These are not the most common symptoms, but they can still affect those with panic disorder.
 The most common symptoms include:

 - Heart pressure, or feeling like it's being squeezed.

 - Chest pains - often sharp and near the heart.

 - Trouble breathing, as though you can't get a full breath.